Transfer Credit Policy

 - International transfer students are required to submit original grade reports/transcripts for all post-secondary institutions attended.
 Official records must be submitted in their native language and must be accompanied by an official English translation recognized by an approved academic credential evaluation service such as WES, SpanTran and AACRAO.
 This does not apply to records in Chinese, French, German, or Spanish.
 Official records should be sent directly from the institution.
 Transfer credit evaluation may require submission of course syllabi from the international institution.

-- Credit is normally accepted for college-level course work completed at institutions accredited by a regional or national accredited organization recognized by the Council for Higher Education Accreditation (CHEA) and recognized by the Department of Education.
+- Credit is normally accepted for college-level course work completed at institutions accredited by a regional or national accredited organization recognized by the Council for Higher Education Accreditation (CHEA) or by the Department of Education.
 (Foreign institutions must be recognized by the Ministry of Education in that country.)

 - Military training, in accordance with the Guide to the Evaluation of Educational Experiences in the Armed Forces, published by the American Council on Education (ACE), will be accepted if it applies to courses required for a student’s major or minor.